Pune: Peshwa rule

-British Rule (1818 – 1947)
+British rule (1818–1947)

 The Third Anglo-Maratha War broke out between the Marathas and the British East India Company in 1817.
 The Peshwas were defeated at the Battle of Khadki (then spelled Kirkee) on 5 November near Pune and the city was seized by the British.
 It was placed under the administration of the Bombay Presidency and the British built a large military cantonment to the east of the city (now used by the Indian Army).
+The old city and the cantonment areas followed different patterns of development, with the latter being developed more on European lines to cater for the needs of the British military class.
+The old city had narrow lanes and areas segregated by caste and religion.
+The settlement of the regiments of the 17 Poona Horse cavalry, the Lancashire Fusiliers, the Maratha Light Infantry, and others, led to an increase in the population.
+Due to its milder weather, the city became the "Monsoon capital" of the Governor of Bombay, thus making it one of the most important cities of the Bombay Presidency.

-The Southern Command of the Indian Army was established in 1895 and has its headquarters in Pune cantonment.
+The Southern Command of the Indian Army, established in 1895, is headquartered in Pune cantonment.

 The city of Pune was known as Poona during British rule.
 Poona Municipality was established in 1858.
 A railway line from Bombay to the city opened in 1858, run by the Great Indian Peninsula Railway (GIPR).
 Navi Peth, Ganj Peth (now renamed Mahatma Phule Peth) were developed during the British Raj.